Hugh Coles

-Hugh Coles (born 5 September 1992) is an English film and television actor.
-He is known for his roles in The Festival (2018), Defending the Guilty (2019) and Atlanta (2022) as well as originating the role of George McFly in Back to the Future: The Musical. for which he was nominated for the 2022 Laurence Olivier Award for Best Supporting Actor in a Musical.
+Hugh Coles is an English film and television actor.
+He is known for his roles in The Festival (2018), Defending the Guilty (2019) and Atlanta (2022) as well as originating the role of George McFly in Back to the Future: The Musical, for which he was nominated for the 2022 Laurence Olivier Award for Best Supporting Actor in a Musical.

+Early life and education

+Hugh Coles attended the London Academy of Music and Dramatic Art, graduating in 2017.